selbekk/bower-squash/README.md

 ## Usage

-Still only programmatic usage.
-Planned support for CLI and Gulp integrations.
+CLI and programmatic support so far.
+Planned support for Gulp integration.
+Either way - install it like so:

     npm install --save-dev bower-squash